allenai/essential-terms/README.md

 ## About

-This project contains a supervised learning classifier for identifying.
+This project contains a supervised learning classifier for identifying *essential* terms in a given a question (terms which are defintely needed for answering a question).
 Here is an example:

 TODO